The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 - Great performance

-The BMW 8 Series Convertible is designed to get you noticed.
-Its front and rear, framed by distinctive LED lights, are identical to those of the 8 Series Coupe, but it’s all change in between.
-The big talking point here is, of course, the folding roof.
+The big talking point for the 8 Series Convertible is, of course, the folding roof.
 It’s a multi-layer fabric design that folds slickly away at the touch of a button (one in the car or one on the key fob) in 15 seconds.
 And that can be done at speeds of up to 31mph.
-The roof stows neatly behind an integrated cover, maintaining a smooth rear deck that flows into a gentle integrated spoiler.

 There are subtle differences in style between the entry-level M Sport versions and the standalone M850i variant, though all ride on stylish 20-inch alloy wheels as standard.
 Buyers can upgrade the black soft top to include a silver fleck in its finish, but the number of paint colours offered is disappointingly low